 Salary to Hourly Calculator

-Convert your annual salary into a true hourly equivalent by accounting for actual hours worked after vacation days and paid holidays are removed.
-Use it when comparing a salaried offer to an hourly contract or freelance rate.
+Convert annual salary to true hourly equivalent by accounting for actual hours worked after subtracting vacation and holidays.
+The result shows what your salary actually pays per hour worked, useful for comparing salaried offers to hourly opportunities or evaluating contract rates.

 About this calculator